-In the summer term each year, 4-year-old children who are expecting to join the school in September and their parents/carers are invited to come into school.
-We run 3 'stay and play' sessions for children to attend to give them a chance to play in the Reception area and meet the staff.
+In the summer term we invite preschool children and their parents/carers, who are expecting to join the school in September, to come into school.
+We run 3 'Stay and Play' sessions for children to attend to give them a chance to play in the Reception area and meet the staff.
 During this time, we also arrange an evening meeting for parents/carers of new Reception children to discuss in more detail their children's school day and the activities they will be involved in.
 In addition, we also aim to visit children to observe them in their nursery settings.